FLavenNA/DatabaseFromScratch/README.md

 # DatabaseFromScratch
-I will be creating a database from scratch following some tutorials.
+I will be creating a database from scratch with C++ following some tutorials.